wsong1985/Diabetes_Analysis/README.md

 ## Data source:

-The dataset used for our research was the diabetes_binary_health_indicators_BRFSS2015.csv, extracted from the data pool of health-related telephone survey of 2015 provided by the Behavioral Risk Factor Surveillance System (BEFSS).
+The dataset used for our research was the diabetes_binary_health_indicators_BRFSS2015.csv, extracted from the data pool of health-related telephone survey of 2015 provided by the Behavioral Risk Factor Surveillance System (BRFSS).
 The data file contains 253,680 survey responses to the CDC's BRFSS2015.
 The target variable Diabetes_binary has 2 classes.
 0 is for no diabetes, and 1 is for prediabetes or diabetes.
 This dataset has 21 feature variables and is not balanced.
 The original post can be found on Kaggle; please access the following link to the original post.

 [Link to Original Post](https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset)

 ## Questions
-After testing the maching learning models, which model has the highest accuracy?
+After testing the machine learning models, which model has the highest accuracy?

 What is the correlation between the vector and the target variable?